Effective AGM Belief Contraction: A Journey beyond the Finitary Realm (Technical Report): The B uchi Encoding of LTL

-The encoding in which epistemic states are expressed is of fundamental importance.
-On the one hand, the encoding must be expressive enough to capture a non-trivial space of epistemic states.
-On the other hand, the encoding must support reasoning.
-Most fundamentally, an agent should be able to decide whether it believes a given formula $\varphi$, i.e., whether $\varphi$ is entailed by the theory representing the agent's epistemic state.
-Such a problem might be decidable for one (perhaps less expressive) encoding, but undecidable for a different (more expressive) encoding.
-We call this problem the \emph{entailment problem on an encoding $(\Sigma_\textnormal{C}, f)$}:
+The encoding in which epistemic states are expressed crucially determines the tasks that an agent is able to perform.
+The encoding must be expressive enough to capture a non-trivial space of epistemic states.
+We present a suitable encoding for epistemic states over LTL and show that it is strictly more expressive than traditional strategies.

-This problem is a generalisation of several decision problems that support reasoning.
-For example, on the finite base encoding, it corresponds to the usual entailment problem between formulae.
-Entailment on the encoding based on finite sets of models corresponds to the model checking problem.
-For other encodings, as we will see, it can be more general than either of these problems.

-Specifically, we investigate a suitable encoding for epistemic states over LTL, a commonly used compendious logic in model checking and planning.
-In both these domains, the primary approach to reasoning about LTL is based on B\"uchi automata.
-Thus, from a reasoning standpoint, B\"uchi automata are predestined to be the basis for an encoding of epistemic states over LTL.
-To this end, we give the following definition for the set of LTL formulae represented by a B\"uchi automaton: \begin{definition}[Support] The \emph{support} of a B\"{u}chi automaton $A$ is the set $ \support{A} := \{\, \varphi \in \Fm_\LTL \mid \forall \pi\in\lang{A}\,.\, \pi \models \varphi \,\} $.
+LTL is commonly used in model checking and planning.
+In both these domains, the primary approach to reason about LTL is based on B\"uchi automata.
+Thus, B\"uchi automata are predestined to be the basis for an encoding of epistemic states over LTL.
+We define the set of LTL formulae represented by a B\"uchi automaton as follows: \begin{definition}[Support] The \emph{support} of a B\"{u}chi automaton $A$ is the set $ \support{A} := \{\, \varphi \in \Fm_\LTL \mid \forall \pi\in\lang{A}\,.\, \pi \models \varphi \,\} $.
 If $\varphi \in \support{A}$, we say that $A$ \emph{supports} $\varphi$. \end{definition}

-\begin{example} \Cref{fig:buchi-support} shows a B\"uchi automaton (on the left), along with three supported formulae (on the right).
-All accepted traces (i.e., for which a run exists that cycles between states $q_1$ and $q_2$) satisfy these formulae.
-The formula $\Globally p$ is not supported.
-While some accepted traces, such as $\{p\}^\omega$, satisfy this formula, others, such as $\emptyset\,\{p\}^\omega$ do not.
-Consequently, the negation $\lnot(\Globally p)$ is not supported either. \end{example}
+\begin{example}[continued from \cref{ex:ltl-swim}] \Cref{fig:buchi-support} shows a B\"uchi automaton (on the left), along with three supported formulae (on the right): \emph{``Mauricio will swim eventually''}, \emph{``Mauricio swims infinitely often''}, and the more convoluted belief that \emph{``from some point on, if Mauricio swims on a given day, he will also swim the next day or the day after that''}.
+All accepted traces (i.e., for which a run exists that cycles between states~$q_1$ and~$q_2$) satisfy these formulae.